-1. All selections may be published, printed material, online material or transcribed material.

-2. The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Prose B Documentation online form.

-3. No proof of publication for Category B is required.
+- 1. All selections may be published, printed material, online material or transcribed material that is prose. - 2.
+The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Prose B Documentation online form. - 3.
+No proof of publication for Category B is required. - 4.
+If a prose selection is drawn from a book containing mixed genre, the contestant shall provide proof the selection is prose.